svpino/ml.school/README.md

   * [Deploying to AWS Managed Services](#deploying-to-aws-managed-services)
 * [Cleaning Up](#cleaning-up)

-## Preparing Your Local Environment
+## Preparing Your Environment

-TBD

 The code in the program runs on any Unix-based operating system (e.g. Ubuntu or macOS).
 If you are using Windows, install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL).

 Start by forking the program's [GitHub